As vaccinations increase, you may want to dine indoors again. Here’s what to consider.

 A time for patience

 Experts say the arrival of vaccines isn’t a moment to let up on precautions; hopefully, we’ll have to live with the stress and inconvenience for only a little while longer.
 The CDC hasn’t set a target yet for when the agency will declare herd immunity, but Massetti said “more than 70 percent” of Americans will need to be vaccinated.
-How many more, remains unknown until the CDC can review more data on variants, asymptomatic transmission among vaccinated people and other key research.
+How many more remains unknown until the CDC can review more data on variants, asymptomatic transmission among vaccinated people and other key research.

 “We are on the right path," said Massetti.
 “We want to continue to stay the course to ensure that we stay on that path.”